willnode/engine4-src/manual/index.md

 ![image](~/images/welcome-basics.png)

-Introduction to fourth dimension and the library.
+Introduction to fourth dimension and this library.

 ## @Modeling